Ethan147/court/design/features.md

 5. Estimated Calorie Burn:
     - Enter height, weight, and gender to get an estimate of calories burned during solo practice or matches.

+6. Skill Improvement Tracker:
+    - Generated reports for each user of how their gameplay has changed and improved, according to their match history, playtime, and feedback from other players

 ## Post-Traction Features:

 1. Coaching and Lessons:
     - Provide a platform for certified trainers to offer lessons.
     - Users can express interest in group lessons, which can help coaches in organizing sessions with group scheduling and payment

+2. Booking System for Courts:
+    - If permissible, a feature that allows users to book courts in their local area directly from the app could provide added convenience

+3. Integration with Fitness apps:
+    - Integration with other fitness apps (Garmin, myfitnesspal, etc) for user convenience